Dealing With Childhood Trauma

 childhood trauma can present itself or come about.
 Some of these traumas include:

-- Neglect: neglect both in physical and emotional forms initiates intense feelings of loneliness and can decrease the mental well-being of a child due to them being seen as an outsider within what is supposed to be a stable environment
+Neglect: neglect both in physical and emotional forms initiates intense feelings of loneliness and can decrease the mental well-being of a child due to them being seen as an outsider within what is supposed to be a stable environment

-- Abuse: unlike neglect, abuse is a much more direct form of trauma that involves assaults against the child whether that be in the form of physical, emotional, or sexual assault
+Abuse: unlike neglect, abuse is a much more direct form of trauma that involves assaults against the child whether that be in the form of physical, emotional, or sexual assault

-- Caretaker Death: although it is usually thought that children are not old enough to be affected by the death of someone close to them, this is a misconception and is actually an event that can put an immense emotional toll on them
+Caretaker Death: although it is usually thought that children are not old enough to be affected by the death of someone close to them, this is a misconception and is an event that can put an immense emotional toll on them

 Dealing with Childhood Trauma

-traumatizing environment, the normal development of your brain is tampered with and disrupts the proper formation of your neuro pathways.
-This often creates problems later in
+Childhood trauma sticks around long past someone’s younger years.
+When growing up in a traumatizing environment, the normal development of your brain is tampered with and disrupts the proper formation of your neuron pathways.
+This often creates problems later in life such as having attachment issues, experiencing self-abandonment, having lower cognitive ability, being more inclined to suffer from substance abuse, and experiencing a range of mental health problems.